kos-lang/kos/doc/grammar.md

 If the expression is omitted, the return value of the function is `void`.

+The optional right-hand-side expression can only be `this` if it is inside a constructor function.

 If the optional right-hand-side expression occurs in a generator function, its value is ignored.